 If you don't have any board games I have some options for you.
 Print and Play games are fantastic, inexpensive, and you don't have to leave the house to get them.
 You can find our list of 10 great print and play games here to get you started.
 Maybe, like us, you are really bad at keeping your printer stocked with ink or ink is out of stock.
 I have you covered there too.
 Our list of 8 awesome board game apps is here.
 You can also play on Board Game Arena.
 Learn about BGA in this post.
 These lists just scratch the surface of what is available to choose from.

 Move on to curriculum

 This is where you are probably freaking out.
 In school, your kids have a hundred pounds of curated school books to work through.
 Well, if they brought them home, just have them keep going as normal.
 Maybe assign a section for each day for each subject.
 Since you are here, I am going to assume that your kids are not doing their normal school day online.
 Most likely, you need to come up with something and quick.

 I recommend unit studies!
 They are incredibly easy to make and you can put it together without leaving the house for supplies.
 I have a great post about how to create a unit study here.
 We also have free pre-made units on our unit studies page.
-As you put together your topic utilize streaming services like YouTube, Curiosity Stream, Netflix, and Amazon.
-There are so many documentaries available via streaming!
+As you put together your topic utilize streaming services like SCRIBD, YouTube, Curiosity Stream, Netflix, and Amazon.
+There are so many books and documentaries available via streaming!
 Choose books that are available on digital readers.
-We use the kindle reading app and our library uses the Libby app so we can check books out too.
+We use SCRIBD and the Kindle reading app, plus our library uses the Libby app so we can check books out too.
 Pinterest is a wonderful source of homeschool activities.
 You can really go as far as you want with your homeschooling days.
 Keep it simple or throw in lots of games and activities.
 It doesn't have to be uncomfortable for you or your children.